alvisxp/AWS-MLS/MLOPs.md

 	- SM_USER_ARGS
 - Production Variants
 	- test out multiple models on live traffic using Production Variants
-		- Variant WEights tell SageMaker how to distribute traffic among them
+		- Variant Weights tell SageMaker how to distribute traffic among them
 	- This lets you do A/B tests, and to validate performance in real-wordl settings
-	- shafow variants
+	- shadow variants
 	- deployment guardrails